peer-node/flex/README.md

 on an rpc port, then you don't need to use `daemonize`.
 If, however, you're using a light wallet like electrum, you will.

-You can then add the currencies to Flex with the configuration lines:
+You can then add the currencies to Teleport with the configuration lines:

     CBF-rpcport=8181
     CBF-decimalplaces=0